BAE-Systems-HAIKU/HAIKU/docs/analyses.md

 ###VoNDE datasets
 We have identified several potential measurements that could improve modeling of sea ice concentration in the Arctic that are known to be relevant to the physics in question while being poorly estimated from observed data.
 If we are able to quantify the improvement to forecasting ability of sea ice, particularly related to tipping points, we can then weigh the cost of collecting more measurements or developing better methods of estimating those measurements from current data.
-Specifically, Cloud cover measurements, under ice water temperature measurements, and atmospheric heat flux measurements are poorly estimated and rarely directly measured for the Arctic region while likely having a large impact on the dynamics of sea ice concentration.
+Specifically, cloud cover measurements, under ice water temperature measurements, and atmospheric heat flux measurements are poorly estimated and rarely directly measured for the Arctic region while likely having a large impact on the dynamics of sea ice concentration.
 We will focus on cloud cover measurements for their potential to improve the sea ice concentration models in Phase II of DARPA ACTM.
 Details can be found [here](https://bae-systems-haiku.github.io/HAIKU/data_models/#cloud-cover-data-to-support-value-of-new-data-estimator)
-Additionally, we will use the current [Atmospheric Temperature datasets](https://bae-systems-haiku.github.io/HAIKU/data_models/) currently in the HAIKU analysis to validate our approach by reducing the fidelity of the dataset.
+Additionally, we will use the [Atmospheric Temperature datasets](https://bae-systems-haiku.github.io/HAIKU/data_models/) currently in the HAIKU analysis to validate our approach by reducing the fidelity of the dataset.

 ####Why cloud cover?
 In the Arctic climate system, physical properties of clouds, such as amount, height, optical thickness, size of cloud droplets and phase partitioning are known to be key factors in determining the surface heat budget over a broad range of time scales due to their radiative effects.